 Despite government financing and reconstruction programmes, many families are still affected by the consequences of the severe earthquake.
 They do not have the financial means to rebuild or renovate their houses and are not eligible for government aid.
-In 2018, AWO International identified the organisation Fundación Comunidad in Cuernavaca, which has been active in community development since 1996 and implements programmes focusing on equality, education, the environment and youth.
+In 2018, AWO International identified the organization Fundación Comunidad in Cuernavaca, which has been active in community development since 1996 and implements programmes focusing on equality, education, the environment and youth.

 Together with our partner, two communities in the state were selected where Fundación Comunidad was already active.
-Seven families each from the communities of Xoxocotla in the southwest of Morelos and Ocuituco in the northeast were selected to rebuild or repair permanent damage to their homes with funds from Aktion Deutschland Hilft.
+Seven families from the communities of Xoxocotla in the southwest of Morelos and Ocuituco in the northeast, were selected to rebuild or repair permanent damage to their homes with funds from Aktion Deutschland Hilft.